-Forty-nine (49) sites were identified within the limits of the study area.
+A total of 49 sites were identified within the limits of the study area.
 The majority of the sites (25 of the 49 total) are service stations, maintenance facilities, or vehicle centers that contain registered storage tanks.
 Approximately nine sites are associated with manufacturing or construction material facilities.
 The remaining sites are associated with the railroad, a recycling facility, and other miscellaneous businesses.
 A more detailed assessment of impacts to these sites would need to occur for the alternatives identified.

 Several overhead and underground utilities are present throughout the study area.
-Proposed improvements may affect these areas and may result in the need for the relocation or modification of these facilities.
-There is no known contamination associated with existing utilities; however, the potential exists that contamination could be encountered during utility adjustments.
-Coordination with utility companies concerning potential contamination would be addressed during the ROW stage of project development.
+37 Proposed improvements may affect these areas and may result in the need for the 38 relocation or modification of these facilities.
+There is no known contamination 39 40 associated with existing utilities; however, the potential exists that contamination could be encountered during utility adjustments.
+Coordination with utility companies 41 concerning potential contamination would be addressed during the ROW stage of 42 project development.
+43

-If the preferred alternative identified through the NEPA process requires the demolition and removal of bridge and/or building structures, asbestos containing materials (ACM) and lead based paint (LBP) testing may be necessary.
-It is recommended that ACM and LBP testing be performed on the structures to be removed dependent upon the age of the individual structure.
+If the preferred alternative requires the demolition and removal of bridge and/or building structures, asbestos containing materials (ACM) and lead based paint (LBP) testing

+- 1 may be necessary.
+It is recommended that ACM and LBP testing be performed on the - 2 structures to be removed dependent upon the age of the individual structure.

-Attachment A: Exhibits
+Appendix A: Exhibits